Therapy and Consultation

 EMDR Therapy in Portland, Oregon

 EMDR (Eye Movement Desensitization and Reprocessing) is a highly effective and well-researched therapy approach used to address the painful effects of trauma and a variety of other psychological issues.
+As an EMDR Certified Therapist with over two decades of experience, I've performed thousands of EMDR sessions and witnessed profound healing—even in clients who've struggled for years with traditional talk therapy.

 "EMDR is the most revolutionary, important method to emerge in psychotherapy in decades."

-- Herbert Fensterheim, Ph.D.
+— Herbert Fensterheim, Ph.D., Cornell University

 Part of what makes EMDR such a valuable therapy approach is its effectiveness at processing information, especially traumatic material.

 When a disturbing or traumatic event occurs, the brain is often unable to process the experience as it normally would.
-Instead, the traumatic event can get stuck in the brain in the form that it was originally experienced.
-Current symptoms (e.g., anxiety, panic, low self-esteem, sadness, and fear) are often manifestations of unprocessed traumatic experiences.
-EMDR utilizes bilateral stimulation - either through eye movements or other forms of gentle, rhythmic stimulation - which activates both sides of the brain, to process past trauma.
+Instead, the traumatic event can get "stuck" in the brain in the form that it was originally experienced.
+Current symptoms (such as anxiety, panic, low self-esteem, sadness, and fear) are often manifestations of these unprocessed traumatic experiences.

 "The speed at which change occurs during EMDR contradicts the traditional notion of time as essential for psychological healing."